-Below you’ll find a guide to each type of technical assessment, including how to use them to hire software engineers and how recommendations are determined.
+Below you’ll find a guide to each type of technical assessment, including how to use them to hire software engineers and determine final recommendations.

 Code tests are timed, automated assessments used by technical recruiters to filter candidates in or out at the very beginning of the hiring process.
 They require candidates to write and run working code that solves a single question or set of questions.

 Technical recruiters will typically invite candidates to complete the test via an email invitation.
-Some of the most common code tests are Hackerrank, Codilty, and CodeSignal.
+The most common technical code tests are Hackerrank, Codilty, and CodeSignal.

 Code tests are useful in high-volume hiring programs that focus on junior developers.
 University Recruiting programs that recruit new grads frequently use code tests.
 Some use a combination of a code test and technical interview to determine which candidates to advance or reject.